My Teaching Style:

 I grew up in the mountains of north Jersey, with a love of the outdoors from the start.
 I graduated High school in 2003 and moved to south jersey for college.
 I spent the next 4 years working on my BA in Psychology with a minor in fine art and oil painting.
 During college I worked as a yoga teacher and a mural artist.
 I continued on at Richard Stockton College for another two and a half years to earn a Masters Degree in Occupational Therapy.
 I spent some time working as a home care therapist, followed by several years in a sub-acute rehabilitation center.
 Now I work in an outpatient rehabilitation clinic/wellness center in Linwood NJ: Body In Balance Rehabilitation and Fitness center.

-When I am not at work or practicing yoga/pilates I can be found digging in my garden, playing with my two dogs (Bella & Flint), camping and hiking, kayaking, or scrapbooking.
+When I am not at work or practicing yoga/pilates I can be found working on my Tiny House, playing with my dog, camping and hiking, kayaking, or scrapbooking.